 - poor posture

-Additionally, children who breathe through their mouths often do not sleep well at night.
+Additionally, children who breathe through their mouths often don’t sleep well at night.
 Poor sleep can lead to:

 - poor growth